da4all/da4all.github.io/_cards/what-is-data-governance-and-why-does-it-matter.md

   This book chapter defines what data governance is and identifies several of its affordances–from improving data quality to increasing data usefulness to providing timelier access and enhanced security.

 keywords:
-  - "data governance"
+  - "Data Governance"
-  - "data management"
+  - "Data Management"
-  - "data stewardship"
+  - "Data Stewardship"

 metadata:
   source: https://nces.ed.gov/forum/ldsguide/book3/ch_1.asp